-New features to convert WhatApp messages, edit your plists and reset your Restriction Passcode
+New features to convert WhatApp messages, edit Plists and reset restriction passcodes

-What is included in the iPhone Backup Extractor v4.1.4 then?
+What's in new 4.1.4 then?
 It's now possible to extract your WhatsApp chats and reset Restrictions passcode PIN on un-encrypted backups of all iOS versions.
-And if that's not enough you can also edit and save plist files in your iTunes backup with our built-in .plist editor.
+And if that's not enough you can also edit and save Plist files in your iTunes backup with our built-in

 Extract WhatsApp messages from your iTunes backup